 Two of these come with honest caveats.
 King really did deliver the "keep moving" line, at Spelman College in 1960, but the documented wording ends "but by all means keep moving," not the "keep moving forward" the meme versions use.
 The staircase line, by contrast, is only attributed to King.
 The earliest trace runs through Marian Wright Edelman recalling it, and no source in King's own speeches or writing has been found, so it gets the hedge.

 The "born again" line is the other correction here.
 It is endlessly posted as a Buddha quote, but it is not from the Buddha.
 It comes from Jack Kornfield's Buddha's Little Instruction Book, a modern collection written in the Buddhist spirit.
-Crediting Kornfield is the accurate move.
+Crediting Kornfield is the accurate move, and the line reads like it was written for a Monday: today is the one you start again on.

 How to use these quotes